top of page

 LOOKING FORWARD

 Kapoor hopes to be a venture capitalist and an impact investor.
-In addition to her academic schedule, she is involved with Stevens Women in Business and the Student Government Association of Stevens Institute of Technology(SGA) and writes for her school newspaper.
+In addition to her academic schedule, she is the President of Stevens Women in Business and involved with the Student Government Association of Stevens Institute of Technology (SGA) as well as writes for her school newspaper.

 She is one of many students who study in a male-dominated field.
 Through our mentorship programs, leadership opportunities, and professional support, we aim to help her persist through higher education and successfully transition into her early career.

-We hope to expand our impact beyond the 240+ students in the pipeline by prioritizing the professional development of undergraduate women and non-binary folks.
+We hope to expand our impact beyond the 280+ students in the pipeline by prioritizing the professional development of undergraduate women and non-binary folks.

 NOTES OF APPRECIATION